wizmo2/squeezelite-esp32/README.md

 ### Sleeping
 The esp32 can be put in deep sleep mode to save some power.
 How much really depends on the connected periperals, so best is to do your own measures.
 Waking-up from deep sleep is the equivalent of a reboot, but as the chip takes a few seconds to connect, it's still an efficient process.

 The esp32 can enter deep sleep after an audio inactivity timeout, after a button has been pressed or after a GPIO is set to a given level.
-It wakes up only on GPIO events
+It wakes up only on GPIO events.
+Note that *all* GPIO are isolated when sleeping, so you can not assume anything about their value, except that they will not drain current.

 The NVS parameter `sleep_config` is mostly used for setting sleep conditions
 ```